truenas/middleware/docs/userguide/index.rst

 disable NAT, and configure an IP address within the same network.
 In both of these cases, you only configure an IP address and do not configure a bridge or a gateway address.

-After making your selections, click the OK button.
+After making your selections, click the "OK" button.
 The jail will be created and will be added to the tree under Jails.
 By default, a plugin jail will be created and automatically started, unless you specify otherwise.

 The first time you add a type of jail, the GUI will automatically download the necessary components from the Internet.
 If it is unable to connect to the